kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

       - question: >-
           What is the phone resolution and file type of the creatives I can create with Behtar Ads?
-        answer: >-
+        answer: >
-          All videos can be downloded in MP4 format.
+          All creatives can be downloaded in MP4 format.
 Supported on any phone resolution.
         type: faq_item
       - question: Do you save debit / credit card details?